Charles Wintour: Death

 Wintour died in London, U.K. on 4 November 1999.
 He was 82.
+The Guardian stated in their obituary that he was "...one of the greatest editors of the second half of the century.
+He essentially invented the modern London Evening Standard."
+The Independent noted his influence in launching new newspapers "...during the 1980s, as new technology and the weakening of the print unions provided the opportunity for long- awaited change in the industry, he lent his experience and advice to several new launches, among them The Independent."

+Legacy

 Influence

 Organisers of major drama awards have acknowledged Wintour's impact on London theatre.
 When he retired in 1982, the Society of London Theatre gave him the Society of London Theatre Special Award, which usually went to actors, directors and such.
 After his death, his Evening Standard Theatre Awards added his name into one category to create The Charles Wintour Award for Most Promising Playwright.
 At his memorial wake in 1999 that was supervised by his daughter Anna, the playwright Harold Pinter read from his work and expressed gratitude for his play The Caretaker winning the Best Play award in 1960, which lifted off his career.